 Jeff Browne wrote on his Vietnomics blog that “Much of the credit for the strengthening US-Viet Nam higher education link goes to Hanoi-based educator, Mark Ashwill, director of Capstone Vietnam and key advisor to student-run nonprofit VietAbroader, both of which help Vietnamese students navigate the American education culture.”

-For more information about Mark’s background, check out this biographical sketch on his blog, An International Educator in Viet Nam, and this summer 2017 interview with him entitled Capstone Vietnam: Why This Education Entrepreneur Is Excited About Vietnam’s Future.
+For more information about Mark’s background, check out this biographical sketch and this 2017 interview with him entitled Capstone Vietnam: Why This Education Entrepreneur Is Excited About Vietnam’s Future.

 Ms. Hang Pham, Deputy Director